-This document covers TOGAF Version 9, referred to as "TOGAF 9" within the text of this document.
-TOGAF 9 was first published in January 2009.
+This document covers TOGAF Version 9.1, referred to as "TOGAF 9" within the text of this document.
+TOGAF 9.1 is a maintenance update and was published in December 2011.
+It supersedes the original TOGAF 9 that was published in January 2009.